BorgwardtLab/S3M/README.md

 # Example

 We provide a synthetic data set that illustrates the utility of S3M.
 After installation, the command `s3m -i data/example/synthetic.csv -m 15 -o results/example.json -n` runs S3M on it and stores its results in the `results` folder.
-The below figure shows how the method identifies the case-characteristic two spikes as the most significant shapelet.
+The below figure shows how the method identifies the case-characteristic two spikes as the most significant shapelet (p-Value: 5.42e-20).

 ![](./results/example.png)
 # Help